Graph Neural Networks for Source Detection: A Review and Benchmark Study: Introduction

-This paper attempts to bring order to the understudied area of using GNNs for source detection.
-After an exposition of the general problem setting to be studied (Section~\ref{sec:problem}), we critically review prior research in this subfield (Section~\ref{sec:rel-work}) and provide a formal description of the different GNN architectures that have been proposed for source detection (Section~\ref{sec:methods}).
-We then propose a GNN architecture informed by insights from related work and the broader GNN literature (Section~\ref{sec:architecture}).
-Using this architecture, we aim to address several important questions that, in our view, remain unresolved (Section~\ref{sec:experiments}).
+This paper brings order to the understudied area of using GNNs for source detection.
+We approach this as a systematic survey and benchmark study, critically reviewing and formally describing all existing GNN-based source detection methods, and evaluating four GNN-based methods form the literature against conventional source detection approaches under controlled, comparable conditions.
+After an exposition of the general problem setting to be studied (Section~\ref{sec:problem}), we review prior research (traditional and GNN-based) in this subfield (Section~\ref{sec:rel-work}) and provide a formal description of the different GNN architectures that have been proposed for source detection (Section~\ref{sec:methods}).
+We then outline how we implement the four GNN architectures from related work and more generally outline the experimental setting (Section~\ref{sec:setting}).
+We aim to address several important questions that, in our view, remain unresolved (Section~\ref{sec:experiments}).
 The central question we examine is whether GNN-based source detectors truly outperform conventional source detection methods.
-In addition, we investigate how source detectability changes over time, how detection performance scales with increasing training set sizes, and how critical it is to know the exact time elapsed between the start of the epidemic and the observation of the snapshot of node states.
-Section~\ref{sec:complexity} briefly elaborates on the computational complexity of the GNN-based approach and some of the benchmarks.
-Before we conclude in Section~\ref{conclusion}, we present a real-world use case in which apply a learned GNN to an observed snapshot of the 2009 H1N1 pandemic (Section~\ref{sec:real-world}).
+In addition, we investigate how source detectability changes over time, how detection performance scales with increasing training set sizes, and how critical it is to know the exact time elapsed between the start of the epidemic and the observation of the snapshot of node states as well as the exact epidemic parameters.
+Section~\ref{sec:complexity} elaborates on the computational complexity of the GNN-based approach and some of the benchmarks.
+Before we conclude in Section~\ref{conclusion}, we present a real-world use case in which we apply a learned GNN to an observed snapshot of the 2009 H1N1 pandemic (Section~\ref{sec:real-world}).

+Our main contributions can be summarized as follows: \begin{itemize} \item A systematic survey of GNN-based source detection methods, classifying them according to the problem settings addressed and the architectural design choices made. \item A comprehensive benchmark showing whether GNN-based source detection truly outperforms conventional methods. \item Insights into source detectability over time, training set size scaling, and sensitivity to observation timing and misspecification of spreading model parameters. \item A real-world application to the 2009 H1N1 pandemic. \end{itemize}